Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Carter House

-Explore one of the Civil War sites in Franklin
+Explore one of the Civil War sites that was a Union Headquarters right before the Battle of Franklin.

 View of the Carter House in Franklin from the outside